-Club IT.
-Club IT offers students the opportunity to build their computer skills through interaction with the community around them.
+IT Club offers students the opportunity to build their computer skills through interaction with the community around them.
 Club IT also provides students with the opportunity to gain additional knowledge as well as networking opportunities within the local business community.
 The club shows students ways in which the skills they are learning apply to the real world and gets them accustomed to working with end-users.
 Membership is open to students in all majors.
-(All locations)
+(Both locations)

-C.O.P.S.
 C.O.P.S. was formed in 2009 and stands for Community Outreach and Public Service Club.
 The idea of creating a Criminal Justice club was formed by first- and second-year Criminal Justice students.
 Student members vote on a governing body at the beginning of the school year to help run the club more efficiently.
 Students will have the opportunity to be proactive with community service projects during and after school.
 They work together as a group to accomplish their club goal.
 Membership is open to students who are enrolled in the Criminal Justice program, and who are in good academic standing.
-(All locations)
+(State College)